robinhilliard/defunit/README.md

   223.69362920544023
 ```

 Apparently 100 kilograms is 224 miles per hour right?
-It is worth repeating:
+It is worth emphasising at this point:

-*>>> DefUnit does not provide run time type checking <<<*
+*DefUnit does not provide run time type checking*

 If you really want runtime type checking you should look at
 [Unit Fun](https://hex.pm/packages/unit_fun).
 However if you're interested in